 Can I study part-time?

-Does the Coastal Carolina University offer conditional admission?
+Does Coastal Carolina University offer conditional admission?

 Will Coastal Carolina University accept a GED in place of a high school diploma or degree?

 Yes, Coastal Carolina University will accept a General Educational Development (GED) test in place of a high school diploma for admissions purposes.
-However, at this time, Coastal Carolina University only accepts the U.S. version of the GED and the official test score must be sent directly to the Office of International Admissions.
+However, at this time, Coastal Carolina University only accepts the U.S. version of the GED and the official test score must be sent directly to the Office of International Recruitment and Admissions.

-Do my application materials need to be translated?
+Do application materials need to be translated?

-Coastal Carolina University does not require credential evaluations for secondary school credentials.
-However, International Transfer students who have attended post-secondary educational international institutions/colleges/universities outside the U.S, are required to submit, in addition to the original transcripts, a professional course-by-course with GPA credential evaluation of all work completed through a certified credential service provider.
+Coastal Carolina University does not require credential evaluations for secondary school (high school) credentials.
+However, International Transfer applicants who have attended post-secondary educational international institutions/colleges/universities outside the U.S, are required to have ALL previous institutions submit ALL original transcripts, AND request a professional course-by-course evaluation with GPA of all work completed through a certified credential service provider.
 For more information please visit our Official Transcripts and Related Documents page.

-Why is the passport copy needed?
+Why is a passport copy needed?

-What should I do to get a student visa?
+How do I get a student visa?

 After you are admitted to CCU, you will receive a Notification of Admission and a Certificate of Eligibility (I-20 Form).
 In order to obtain a student visa, present the Certificate of Eligibility (I-20 Form) to a United States embassy or consulate.
 The U.S. Department of State offers more information about obtaining a student visa.

 If you are currently attending a college or university in the United States, you must obtain a new Form I-20 from Coastal Carolina University.
 Be sure to complete the Transfer Clearance Form from the Office of International Affairs.
 Your SEVIS record must be released from your former school to Coastal Carolina University.
 If you have specific questions about student visas, you can contact the SEVIS coordinator at the Office of International Scholars and Services.

-Can I defer my offer of admission?
+Can I defer or change my enrollment date?

 How do I register for orientation and classes?